open-vsx/publish-extensions/README.md

 ## How do extensions get updated?

-The publishing job auto infers the latest version published to MS marketplace using vsce and then tries to resolve vsix file using GitHub releases or a commit to build associated with a version using tags and commits around the last updated date.
+The publishing job auto infers the latest version published to the MS Marketplace[^ms] using [`vsce`](https://www.npmjs.com/package/vsce) and then tries to resolve a `vsix` file using a `GitHub Release asset` or, when one doesn't exist, it tries to find a commit to a build associated with the version using tags and commits around the last MS Marketplace[^ms] updated date.

 ## How are Extensions Published?